-Also Keren’s German girlfriend, who is smart, funny, stunningly beautiful, and six feet tall (not counting the mohawk), and Henry/Antonia, our erratic drag king diva roommate.
+Keren’s German girlfriend is there too, she’s smart, funny, stunningly beautiful, and six feet tall (not counting the mohawk), and Henry/Antonia, our erratic drag king diva roommate.
 And Selma, my duck.

 A pot of tea for me, and a couple of bottles of wine for everyone else.

 We’re scribbling down every single word we can come up with that relates even vaguely to who I am, what I do, what it means and how I do it.
 And nothing.
 We’ve got nothing that doesn’t mostly suck.

 I’m out of luck.
 Except I have one last card.

 When in doubt, take a nap.
 It was bedtime.
 But first I needed to spend some time in entry.
 Meeting this exhaustion and anxiety.

 I talked to myself.
 I talked about fear.
 And love.
 And the things I wanted to accomplish.
 And sat with myself quietly for about fifteen minutes.